tymyrddin/purple/source/docs/foundations/organisational-development/in-security.md

 The Satir OD critique is not of the training format but of the underlying model: that awareness is a stock of information to be deposited rather than a capacity to be developed.
 Information degrades.
 Capacity is more durable.

-The best approach combines occasional purple team sessions where staff experience both attacker and defender perspectives, with regular simulations that run against live defences using current threat intelligence rather than archetypal scenarios.
+A more durable approach combines occasional purple team sessions where staff experience both attacker and defender perspectives, with regular simulations that run against live defences using current threat intelligence rather than archetypal scenarios.
 Staff see results in real time, practise actual responses, and understand why certain behaviours matter in terms of what they would actually prevent.
 Metrics track not only click rates and reports but filter